skeatz/EP1001-template/docs/09-project.md

 ---

 # Final Project
-Summary project for the Digital Fabrication & Prototyping Fundamentals module
+Summary project for the Further Digital Fabrication & Prototyping module

 Document your project development here, as well as the final project outcome.
 For example your project could be broken down into the following sections: